 The DHS Science and Technology Directorate Resilient Systems Division’s (RSD) mission is to rapidly develop and deliver innovative solutions that enhance the resilience of individuals, communities, and systems by enabling the Whole Community to prevent and protect against threats, mitigate hazards, effectively respond to disasters, and expedite recovery.

 RSD’s vision is to strengthen our homeland resilience to all-hazards disasters through science and technology-based solutions.

-RSD Thrust Areas
+RSD Focus Areas

 RSD’s primary federal customers are the Department's Intelligence & Analysis (I&A), National Protection and Programs Directorate Office of Infrastructure Protection (NPPD/OIP), Office of Health Affairs (OHA), Federal Emergency Management Agency (FEMA), Transportation Security Administration (TSA), U.S. Citizenship and Immigration Services (USCIS), U.S. Coast Guard (USCG), U.S. Customs and Border Patrol (CBP), U.S. Secret Service (USSS), and U.S. Immigration Customs Enforcement (ICE).
 RSD directly supports emergency responders; federal, state, and local emergency managers; and critical infrastructure owners and operators.